Build trust with your customers

 Prove credibility through independent verification and auditing

-Demonstrate that you have been independently audited and are using international best practices in your anti-bribery system.
+Demonstrate that you have been independently audited and are using international best practices in your corporate governance system.
 Furthermore, be a source of pride for professionals within your team and, in turn, leverage their brand advocacy.

 Leverage with business partners

-Extend anti-bribery requirements to potential partners, whilst saving costs through eliminating questionable partners and removing negotiation around compliance, resulting in less risky partnerships.
+Extend good governance requirements to potential partners, whilst saving costs through eliminating questionable partners and removing negotiation around compliance, resulting in less risky partnerships.

 Increase your competitive advantage